 Assign a member of its staff to act as a point of contact with the PHP&R Branch and to perform the duties and functions as the Local Health Department’s Preparedness Coordinator.
 Those duties and functions include:

-Participating in state and regional planning processes by attending, at minimum, 75% of the PHP&R regional planning meetings in the Local Health Department’s PHP&R region.
+Participating in state and regional planning processes by attending, at minimum, 75% of the PHP&R regional planning meetings in the Local Health Department’s PHP&R region or statewide engagement sessions.
 To receive credit for attendance at each regional planning meeting, the Preparedness Coordinator must stay for a minimum of 75% of the time allotted for the meeting.
 Training and other applicable meetings can count toward this requirement if approved by the Plans, Training, Exercise and Evaluation Supervisor, in advance.

 Attending the annual North Carolina Public Health Preparedness and Response Symposium.